What Is Electronic Claim Submission? Process, Benefits & Common Errors

 Once everything checks out, the claim is transmitted electronically to the insurance company.
 This is usually done through secure, HIPAA-compliant channels.

-Benefits of Filing Electronic Submissions
+Benefits of Filing Claims Electronically

 Let’s be honest, handling claims manually is a pain.
 You deal with delays, human errors, lost paperwork, and endless back-and-forth with payers.
 That’s why more and more practices are switching to electronic claim submission.